Remove from Favorites Add to Favorites Remove from Favorites Add to Favorites

 All of your evoo questions, answered.

-Extra virgin olive oil is so completely ubiquitous in worldwide cooking, just about everybody has a bottle (or many more, if you ask anyone on the Giadzy team) in their cupboard.
+Extra virgin olive oil is so completely ubiquitous in cooking that just about everybody has a bottle (or many more, if you ask anyone on the Giadzy team) in their cupboard.
 We've all heard of evoo, but what exactly does the "extra virgin" even mean?

 What is "extra virgin"?

-In olive oil production, "extra virgin" refers to the process of how the oil is extracted from the olive.
-Extra virgin olive oil is made by pressing or crushing olives to extract the oil, without the use of any heat or chemicals (aka - cold pressing).
+In olive oil production, "extra virgin" refers to the way the oil is extracted from the olive.
+Extra virgin olive oil is made from whole olives by pressing or crushing them to extract the oil without the use of any heat or chemicals (aka cold pressing).
 This process results in the oil retaining the natural flavor and nutritional properties of the olives.
-In order to be classified as "extra virgin," the oil must meet strict standards of quality and purity, and must have an acidity level of less than 0.8%.
+Olives can be pressed several times to extract all of their oil, but only the first pressing can be called "extra virgin."
+The oil must also meet strict standards of quality and purity, and must have an acidity level of less than 0.8%.

 olive oil harvest